reactive-python/reactpy-django/docs/src/reference/hooks.md

 ### `#!python use_location()`

-Shortcut that returns the WebSocket or HTTP connection's URL `#!python path`.
+Shortcut that returns the browser's current `#!python Location`.

-You can expect this hook to provide strings such as `/reactpy/my_path`.

 === "components.py"